 Consultation 31-Oct-2019 to 20-Dec-2019

-IP Australia conducted a public consultation from 31 October to 20 December 2019 on policy issues being considered for inclusion in a Designs Bill in 2020.
-Consultation is now closed and IP Australia is considering all submissions received.
+IP Australia conducted a public consultation from 31 October to 20 December 2019 on policy issues being considered for inclusion in a Designs Bill in 2020, subject to Government priorities.

 Following our consultation, this issue will not be progressed at this stage.
 Our reasoning can be found in our response to the consultation.